-- (d) Specific Employee or Payroll groups (e.g., exempt, nonexempt) for which CIP amounts are intended shall be defined by mutual agreement between the contractor and the Contracting Officer. - (e) The Contracting Officer may adjust the CIP amount after approval based on major changes in factors that significantly affect the plan amount (for example, in the event of a major reduction in force or significant ramp-up). - (f) The Contractor may make minor shifts of merit funds between employment categories (e.g., Scientist/Engineer, Admin, Exempt, Non-Exempt) after approval of the CIP or if criteria under (c) (1)(A)(iii) was met, in order to meet the compensation requirements of its organization, subject to the following guidelines: - Minor shift is defined as up to 10% of the approved merit funds from one employment category to another (e.g, 10% of Admin merit funds shifted to Technician employment category) - Total merit increase expenditures will be limited to the total merit fund approved. - Contractors will notify the Contracting Officer that funds have been shifted. - B. Individual compensation actions for the top contractor official (e.g., laboratory director or equivalent) and key personnel not included in the CIP.
-For those key personnel included in the CIP, DOE will approve salaries upon the initial contract award and when key personnel are replaced during the life of the contract.
-DOE will have access to all individual salary reimbursements, this access is provided for transparency; DOE will not approve individual salary actions (except as previously indicated). - C. The Contracting Officer's approval of individual compensation actions will be required only for the top contractor official (e.g., laboratory director/plant manager or equivalent) and key personnel as indicated in (c)(1)(A)(iii) above.
+Contracting Officer. (d) The Contracting Officer may adjust the CIP amount after approval based on major changes in factors that significantly affect the plan amount (for example, in the event of a major reduction in force or significant rampup).

+- (8) A discussion of the impact of budget and business constraints on the CIP amount. - (9) Comparison of pay to relevant factors other than market average pay. - (10) Discussion of recruitment/retention issues (e.g., turnover and hiring) relevant to the proposed increase amounts. - (v) The Contractor may make, without CO Approval, minor shifts of merit funds between Merit and Promotion/Adjustment funds after approval of the CIP or if criteria under (c)(1)(A)(iii) was met, in order to meet the compensation requirements of its organization, subject to the following guidelines: - (1) Minor shift is defined as up to 25% of the specific fund from which funds are being transferred, the contractor may, with CO approval, shift additional funds in justified instances. - (2) Contractors will notify the Contracting Officer that funds have been shifted. - (vi) Individual compensation actions for the top contractor official (e.g., laboratory director/plant manager or equivalent) and Key Personnel not included in the CIP.
+For those Key Personnel included in the CIP, DOE will approve salaries upon the initial contract award and when Key Personnel are replaced during the life of the contract.
+DOE will have access to all individual salary reimbursements.
+This access is provided for transparency; DOE will not approve individual salary actions (except as previously stated). - (B) The Contracting Officer's approval of individual compensation actions will be required only for the top contractor official (e.g., laboratory director/plant manager or equivalent) and Key Personnel as stated in (c)(1)(A)(vi) above.
 The base salary reimbursement level for the top contractor official establishes the maximum allowable salary reimbursement under the contract.
-The Contractor shall not be reimbursed for the Top Contractor Official's incentive compensation.
-The base salary reimbursement level for the Top Contractor Official establishes the maximum allowable salary reimbursement under the Contract when compared to subordinate compensation, which would include base salary and any potential incentive compensation under an incentive compensation agreement.
+The contractor shall not be reimbursed for the top contractor official's incentive compensation.
+The base salary reimbursement level for the top contractor official establishes the maximum allowable salary reimbursement under the contract when compared to subordinate compensation, which would include base salary and any potential incentive compensation under an incentive compensation agreement.
 Unusual circumstances may require a deviation for an individual on a case-by-case basis.
 Any such deviations must be approved by the Contracting Officer.

-- D. Severance Pay is not payable to an employee under this Contract if the employee: - (i) Voluntarily separates, resigns or retires from employment ((unless associated with a workforce restructuring action in accordance with Section J Appendix A, Section V, Reductions in Contractor Employment) - (ii) Is offered employment with a successor/replacement contractor. - (iii) Is offered employment with a parent or affiliated company, or - (iv) Is discharged for cause. - E. Service Credit for purposes of determining severance pay does not include any period of prior service for which severance pay has been previously paid through a DOE cost-reimbursement contract.
+- (C) Severance Pay is not payable to an employee under this Contract if the employee: - (i) Voluntarily separates, resigns or retires from employment, (unless associated with a workforce restructuring action in accordance with Appendix A, Section XI, Reductions in Contractor Employment) - (ii) Is offered employment with a successor/replacement Contractor, - (iii) Is offered employment with a parent or affiliated company, or - (iv) Is discharged for cause. - (D) Service Credit for purposes of determining severance pay does not include any period of prior service for which severance pay has been previously paid through a DOE cost-reimbursement contract.